mongodb/docs/source/type-hints.rst

 Typed Client
 ------------

-:py:class`~pymongo.mongo_client.MongoClient` is generic on the document type used to decode BSON documents.
+:py:class:`~pymongo.mongo_client.MongoClient` is generic on the document type used to decode BSON documents.

-You can specify a :py:class`~bson.raw_bson.RawBSONDocument` document type:
+You can specify a :py:class:`~bson.raw_bson.RawBSONDocument` document type:

 .. code-block:: python